nsbarr/self-therapy/content/posts/ifs.md

   alt=""
 >}}

 Additionally, there are Facebook groups like "[Parts Work Practice](https://www.facebook.com/groups/partsworkpractice)" and "[IFS Self-Healers Community](https://www.facebook.com/groups/internalfamilysystems/)" with thousands of members who meet online to practice together.
 But while working with a partner or a worksheet can help ease the cognitive load of an IFS session, neither of them adequately solves the problem.
 Working with a partner reintroduces some of the resource challenges that self-therapy seeks to alleviate.
 You need to find someone you trust, someone with skill, and hardest of all, someone who's available when you need them.
-Even if you find this person, they are unlikely to transcribe anything on your behalf, and so you'll need to go back and listen to the recording if you want to take notes.
+Even if you do find this person, they are unlikely to transcribe anything on your behalf, and so you'll need to go back and listen to the recording if you want to take notes.

 Following a worksheet presents its own limitations. {{< marginnote >}}![Papers Please](/papers-please.png) [*Papers, Please*](https://store.steampowered.com/app/239030/Papers_Please/) is a 2013 immigration officer simulator.
 The player must carefully interrogate would-be immigrants in order to satisfy increasingly complex and oppressive policies laid out by the (fictional) totalitarian government.
 Self-therapy should not feel like that.{{< /marginnote >}}Personally, I find that filling out a worksheet about a part brings to mind interrogation, not intimacy.
 It's a format that prevents me from going deep.
 Beyond my personal qualms, static worksheets simply aren't up for the job of capturing dynamic relationships.
 In IFS, we learn new information about our parts all the time; we don't want to go back and update old worksheets.
 We want to move quickly between parts, or work on two at once; worksheets are strictly one-at-a-time.
 We care deeply about the relationships between parts; worksheets don't have a way to formalize connections.